tomarrell/blog/posts/healthy_teams.md

 ## The feeling of contribution

 It is common for teams to have a hierarchy.
 Engineers who are more or less experienced, with the more experienced ones tending to have more of a say in technical discussions.
-As a technical leader, this is an important and often overlooked responsibility which without careful attention can have significant repercussions on the team as a whole.
+As a technical leader, this is an important and often overlooked responsibility, which without careful attention can have significant repercussions on the team as a whole.

 Most companies have more or less a mapping to junior, intermediate and senior engineer job titles, with advancement beyond this in either a technical or managerial fashion.
 It is also common for healthy teams to be made up of members from each of these competencies.